dbousfie/feedback/syllabi/4201syllabus.md

 http://www.e-ir.info/2015/04/22/edited-collection-popular-culture-and-world-politics/

-Option 2: Background Presentations :Sign up will be during week 1 or you forfeit your grade.
+Option 2: Background Presentations: Sign up will be during week 1 or you will forfeit your grade.

 Students will select a chapter from Mingst, Karen A., Margaret P. Karns, and Alynna J. Lyon.
 The United Nations in the 21st century.
-Routledge, 2022 and highlight key issues they found in the chapter assigned for the week.
+Routledge, 2022, and highlight key issues they found in the chapter assigned for the week.
 The chapters are detailed and expansive, so students must choose key issues or themes of which they were unaware, or that would be useful in establishing a foundation for class discussion.
 The student will prepare a very short (5 minutes maximum) way to highlight the key themes of the text on an issue related to the theme for the week.
 THIS IS NOT A SUMMARY.
 The goal of the exercise is to raise analytical issues and concerns with the course material rather than summarize or re-present the material.
 All exercises must be preapproved by the instructor and cannot be presented without the instructor's approval.
 A minimum of 2 academic sources is required for this submission or full grades cannot be achieved.

 ## Presentation